alexcodito/StickFightTheGameTrainer/README.md

 - Unlimited ammunition
 - Spawn weapon on demand (extra weapons)
 - Browse and select weapons (extra weapons)
-- Spawn different AI Bots / Single Player mode
+- Spawn different types of AI Bots (new Single Player mode)

 Now supports playing online in Public Mode (cheats off), and with Modders-only Mode (cheats on).

-### Project Building
+## Project Building

 The `Build Action` property is set to `None` for the following source code files.